 Usually, the first step after conception for utility patents is the filing of a descriptive provisional that serves as the basis for the filing of a non-provisional application or international application, twelve months later.

-Paradies® Law recommends filing an international application under the Patent Cooperation Treaty (PCT) as the next step.
-There are several advantages to filing a PCT application:
+Paradies® Law recommends filing an international application under the Patent Cooperation Treaty (PCT) .

-- Applicant preserves a right to file in many foreign countries; and
+PCT applicantions preserve a right to file in many foreign countries.

-Up to 30 months after filing a provisional, or sooner when a favorable international search is returned, national stage is entered.
+Up to 30 months after filing a provisional, or sooner when a favorable international search is returned, national stage is entered under the PCT.
+Alternatively, some clients file a US national stage and a PCT application on the same day.

 Local Firm / Global Reach